GRC-SummerSchool/learn-python/Day1/Variables.md

 In manner of speaking, we say things like :

-- "A variable stores/holds a value"
+- "A variable stores/holds a value or object"
 - "A value is assigned to a variable"
-- "The (value of a) variable may change or can remain constant or immutable !!"
+- "The (value of a) variable may change or can remain constant"

 In Python, every variable is an object and there is no need to declare the variable before their use.

 ### Numbers

-Python supports 3 types of numbers (int, float and complex).
+Python supports 3 **types** of numbers (int, float and complex).

 ```python
 i = 5       # integer arbitrary length